Chapitres

 Existing conventions and agreements

-Non double taxation agreement
+Non double taxation agreement signed on January 29, 2024

 In order to promote international economic and financial relations in the interest of the Grand Duchy of Luxembourg, the Luxembourg government negotiates bilateral agreements for the avoidance of double taxation and prevent fiscal evasion with respect to Taxes on Income and on fortune with third countries.